Snowfork/snowbridge/docs/markdown/using-snowchain/validating-and-relaying/relayer-architecture.md

 The relayer is a single Go binary that acts as a container for various workers that are involved in the relaying process.
 As our bridge requires a mix of different kinds of data types and proofs to be relayed at different times, co-ordinated in different ways, we split up these responsibilities into different workers that separate concerns.

 ## Worker Goals
- - Each worker is expected to be stateless and functional
+ - Each worker is expected to be keep its state entirely in memory and not use any local file system or stateful storage other than its own memory (and of course, the on-chain state)
  - All transactions sent by workers should be idempotent (the on-chain logic does guarantee this in most scenarios, so usually the worker does not need to worry about this, but in the BEEFY relay process there may be some considerations)
  - Workers should not communicate with eachother directly.
 If they have any dependency on eachother's work, they should co-ordinate via [Stigmergy](https://en.wikipedia.org/wiki/Stigmergy) through querying on-chain data.
  - Workers should recover gracefully in case of failures.
 This means that they should shut down cleanly upon any error, deadlocks should never happen.
 On startup, they should refresh their knowledge of the state of the world through on-chain queries, resume from that state, and catch themselves and the on-chain state up to date before any other behaviour.
+- Each worker can be run independent of other workers in the binary.

 # Current Workers